kentontroy/CDP7_MultinodeDeployment/README.md

 Automation for Cloudera Data Platform 7.x multinode deployment with Kerberos, KMS and TLS

-CDP Multinode script using Docker on Mac/Windows 10 This will create brand new 5 instances on AWS( 1 -4xlarge for master and 3- 2xlarge worker nodes and 1- xlarge gateway node) CDP DC will be installed with full security (Kerberos,TLS and KMS)
+CDP Multinode script using Docker on Mac/Windows 10 This will create brand new 5 instances on AWS( 1  master and 3  worker nodes and 1 gateway node) The instance types can be customized
+CDP DC will be installed with full security (Kerberos,TLS and KMS)

 Forked from Harsh's last updates on June 20, 2020 --